Wyoming as a corporate haven: Legislative responses

-On February 24, 2025, a bill streamlining the state's ability to dissolve companies controlled by "foreign adversaries" was signed in to law, according to Secretary of State Chuck Gray.
+On February 24, 2025, a bill streamlining the state's ability to dissolve companies controlled by "foreign adversaries" was signed into law, according to Secretary of State Chuck Gray.
+On February 28 the same year, Wyoming Governor Mark Gordon signed a similar law that states providing false information to registered agents when forming a business entity may result in dissolution by the Secretary of State.
+Gray confirmed in November 2025, the law had allowed them to dissolve fraudulent LLCs.